 Visitors are welcome at any time.
 Please look at our website: www.trencromdowsers.org.uk

-Would you like to learn to dowse or refresh your dowsing skills?
+Would you like to learn to dowse or advance your dowsing skills?

-Courses and workshops at various levels, from beginner to advanced, using the structure of the original British Society of Dowsers' curriculum, have been run regularly in west Cornwall, usually on Saturdays or Sundays.
+Courses and workshops at various levels, from beginner to advanced, using the structure of the original British Society of Dowsers' curriculum, have been run regularly in west Cornwall for several years, usually on Saturdays or Sundays.
 Dowsing tuition with trips to ancient local sites can also be arranged to suit individuals or small groups.
 See: www.dowsingplace.co.uk

 As a professional dowser, working with individual clients, John also helps to bring harmony to home and land and advises on electrostress.